-The policy should be used as a starting point and customised to reflect management, training, administering and medication storage procedures of the individual academy.
+The policy has been used as a starting point and customised to reflect management, training, administering and medication storage procedures at Hardwick Primary School.

 Hardwick Primary School Section 2 Medication Policy Statement

 Section 100 of the Children and Families Act 2014 places a duty on governing bodies of maintained schools, proprietors of academies and management committees of pupil referral units (PRUs) to make arrangements for supporting pupils at their school with medical conditions.